Saquinavir (By mouth)

 - Check with your doctor right away if you have pain in your upper stomach, pale stools or dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 - Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you notice any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia, herpes, or tuberculosis.
 Autoimmune disorders, such as Graves disease, polymyositis, and Guillain-Barré syndrome may also occur.

 - This medicine may cause you to have changes in body fat.
 Tell your doctor if you notice an increased amount of fat in the upper back and neck or around the chest and stomach area, or a loss of fat from the legs, arms, and face.

 - Birth control pills may not work as well while you use this medicine.
 Use another form of birth control to avoid getting pregnant.

-- Do not stop using this medicine suddenly without asking your doctor.
-You may need to slowly decrease your dose before stopping it completely.The amount of virus in your blood may increase and become harder to treat if you stop taking this medicine.
+- Do not stop using this medicine suddenly.
+Your doctor will need to slowly decrease your dose before you stop it completely.The amount of virus in your blood may increase and become harder to treat if you stop taking this medicine.